 - Go to Studielink and Submit an enrolment application.

 - Sign up for flex study via the form.
 Make sure to do this in time:

 - Taal- en cultuurstudies and Liberal Arts and Sciences: before 1 June

 - Neerlandistiek, Religie en samenleving, Musicology and Contemporary Theatre, Dance and Dramaturgy: before 1 August

-In case you only found out after the deadline that you belong to one of the target groups and you would like to participate, please contact Quirine van der Steen as soon as possible.
+Did you not find out prior to the deadline that you belong to one of the target groups and would you like to participate?
+Please contact Quirine van der Steen.

 - Prior to 1 June (Bachelor programmes) or 1 August (Master's programmes), book an appointment with your programme's Study Advisor.